cassiozen/mithryn-ttrpg/combat.md

 Grant an ally advantage on their attack if the player can reasonably explain to the GM how you could help in a given situation.

-The GM then can grant one automatic hit for the ally's weapon dice.
+The GM then can grant one automatic hit for the ally’s weapon dice.

 ---